 Kvitova's last bagel set came against Chirico's compatriot Madison Brengle in Dubai, but she went on to lose that match and looked to avoid that same pattern here.
 Kvitova once again began by holding her serve to love and then converting her first break point in the following game to open up a 2-0 lead.

 Another routine service hold preceded the longest game of the match with Chirico serving in the fourth game.
 Kvitova, who initially had two break points in that game, failed to convert any of them and it went to a deuce which saw the American bring up a further five game points and chances to get on the scoreboard.
 Unfortunately, they were all bravely put away by her opponent who eventually broke for a 4-0 lead.

 Chirico finally landed her first break point in the following Kvitova service game but could not convert it as well.
 All seemed over for the American who was serving to stay in the match and avoid the double bagel a game later.
 The Czech did not give Chirico any chance to get on the scoreboard as she brought up two match points on the American's serve and successfully converted them to seal the match, her seventh win of 2016, in 56 minutes.

 The score line accounted for Kvitova's game that was just clicking.
-She landed 29 winners compared to just 11 unforced errors and put in three aces.
-Chirico on the other hand was not given a chance to produce a winner at all throughout the match.
-This makes it a second career double bagel win for the Czech who won her first in the opening round of Hobart in 2009, where she defeated Sally Peers in the opening round en route to winning her first career title.
+She landed 29 winners compared to just 11 unforced errors and also delivered three aces.
+Chirico on the other hand was not given a chance to produce a single winner throughout the match.
+This win is a second career double bagel one for the Czech, having won her first in the opening round of Hobart in 2009, where she defeated Sally Peers in the opening round en route to winning her first career title.